President Ronald Reagan's Alzheimer's Announcement and Goodbye

 President Reagan’s daughter Patti Davis: “In 1994, when my father disclosed that he had Alzheimer's disease, I was living in New York.
 The news that Ronald Reagan had willingly told the world about his condition was everywhere, and with the familiarity typical of New Yorkers, people would stop me on the street to express condolences or share their own experiences with the disease.”

 (President Reagan and family at Christmas - 1983)

 It is said that one's remaining life expectancy is reduced to one half after an Alzheimer's diagnosis.
 President Reagan probably would have lived to be 100 if Alzheimer's had not taken over his life.

-It was almost 11 exhausting years after June's diagnosis in January of 1998, before God finally took her home.
-June died from Aspiration Pneumonia, a common ending for Alzheimer's.
+It was almost 11 exhausting years after June's diagnosis in January of 1998, following early stage short term memory problems that she noted in 1997...before God finally took her home.
+June died from Aspiration Pneumonia, a common complication and cause of death for Alzheimer's.